hyperbeam/hello-world/README.md

-# hyperbeam-example
+# hello-world

-A "hello world" for using the Hyperbeam API.
+An example that demonstrates how to get started with the Hyperbeam API.

 # Running locally